- Changes to Fees

-Students who experience illness or injury and are requesting consideration are required to visit a physician and submit the University of Toronto "Verification of Student Illness or Injury Form" to OISE's Office of the Registrar and Student Services.
+Students who experience illness or injury and are requesting consideration are required to visit a physician and submit the University of Toronto "Verification of Student Illness or Injury Form" to OISE's Registrar’s Office and Student Experience (ROSE).
 Guidance for completion is included on the form itself.
-Students can download a copy of the form from the Office of the Registrar and Student Services website or they can pick one up from the ORSS on the 8th floor of OISE.
+Students can download a copy of the form from the Registrar’s Office and Student Experience website or they can pick one up from ROSE on the 8th floor of OISE.

-OISE students requesting consideration are asked to arrange an appointment with an advisor in the Office of the Registrar and Student Services.
+OISE students requesting consideration are asked to arrange an appointment with an advisor in the Registrar's Office and Student Experience.

 During each term of the Summer Session (May-June and July-August), students eligible to register full-time may take two half-courses.
 Part- time students may take a maximum of one half-course in the Summer Session, one in either the First Term (May-June) OR one in the Second Term (July-August).

 All PhD students, and EdD students who have completed one-year of full-time study, will register for the Fall, Winter and Summer Sessions when they register in September.
 (NOTE: Part-time EdD students are automatically registered for the Summer Session if they were registered for both the Fall and Winter Sessions.)